senlin/pinyin-slugs/readme.txt

 == Frequently Asked Questions ==

+= Does Pinyin Slugs work with Gutenberg? =

+Yes, it does (see above), although one caveat is that to be able to see the change of slug, the post/page first needs to be saved.
+The same applies for edits too.

+= Does Pinyin Slugs work with ClassicPress? =

+Yes, it does (see above), as ClassicPress is forked on WP 4.9.8 the Pinyin Slugs plugin is automatically also compatible with ClassicPress.

-= Known Issues: =
+= Known Issues =

-* Pinyin Slugs will not transform existing slugs
+Pinyin Slugs will not auto-transform existing slugs, you will have to change them manually.

 = Can I use this plugin also for Traditional Chinese? =